 You might get OK interest rates but your credit limits may not be very high.

 You might be accepted for credit cards, loans and mortgages but they may have higher interest rates.

 0 - 560

-You’re more likely to be rejected for most credit cards, loans and mortgages that are available.
+You’re more likely to be refused most credit cards, loans and mortgages.

 Remember, your credit rating definitely isn’t set in stone.
 It can change regularly – for example, as the information on your credit report changes or as time passes.
 So, it can go up or down over time.